guardian/grid/picdar-export/README.md

 # Setup

-you will need to
+You will need to get the Picdar properties from a friendly developer near you.

+# Building

+You need to build the project from the root project (`/grid`)

+    ./picdar-export/build.sh

-# Creating the `.jar`
+# Running

-    sbt
-    project picdar-export
-    assembly
+    ./run.sh <options>